jp-cranfield/mSOM/README.md

 Additional biological data (common metabolic pathways) was obtained (for Arabidopsis thaliana) from the BioCyC database using the PythonCyC package.

-A **Data folder contains the required data files.
+A **Data** folder contains the required data files.
+Including the additional biological data if you don't want to install and run **Pathway Tools** (part of the BioCyC server).